aganesh0988/WouldReads-W13-Project/documentation/feature-list/README.md

 [ ] Log-in form where users provide their email and password to log into the site [ ] A Page to view a database of all available books displayed as covers (netflix style).
 Each cover is clickable for more info.
-[ ] A Page for info about individual book that displays cover, title, author, avg rating, summary, genres [ ] A user homepage that displays a table with the following columns
+[ ] A Page for info about individual book that displays cover, title, author, avg rating, summary, genres [ ] A user homepage that displays books by cover.
+    [ ] On Hover shows the following info
         [ ] cover - displays photo of cover
         [ ] title - displays title
         [ ] author - display as link to click for author info [ ] avg rating - displays average rating of given book [ ] rating (user rating) - if there is a rating displays # otherwise lets user click to write review [ ] shelves - lists shelves the book is on
-    [ ] read status - displays read status and allows user to change it [ ] date read - display date user read and allows user to change date [ ] A page to create bookShelves
+        [ ] read status - displays read status and allows user to change it [ ] date read - display date user read and allows user to change date [x] A form to create bookShelves
-[ ] A page to view books on specific bookshelf
 [x] Seeder Files

 Future Features
 -------------------
+[ ] A page to view books on specific bookshelf
 [ ] allow user to click cover or title for more info on book [ ] toggle between cover & detailed view for books
 [ ] Create a book